aionrobotics/docs/docs/q-775-spyder-calibration.rst

   1.1.
 Turn on Transmitter

   1.2.
-Power on the R1 and connect to the GCS via wireless telemetry link.
+Power on the aircraft and connect to the GCS via wireless telemetry link.

   1.3.
 Select the **“FLIGHT DATA”** tab and look in the HUD to ensure the safety switch is ON (or RED flashing Safety LED)